 Even agencies and companies like NASA, Apple, etc. Hire ghostwriters to write generalized and technical content for them without taking the credit.
 On the bright side, who cares about credit when you are getting some hefty checks at the end of each deliverable?

 At times the writing is not exciting, especially when are technical topics involved.
 Such projects are more common than generalized issues due to the reason that not everyone on board has enough time and skill to write technical, sophisticated content.

-Hence, ghostwriters are hired to create boring, yet meaningful content without the company is worrying about employee demotivation, late submissions, and other mishaps associated with the content marketing and publishing business.
+Hence, ghostwriters are hired to create boring, yet meaningful content without the company is worried about employee demotivation, late submissions, and other mishaps associated with the content marketing and publishing business.

-Fortunately, you get to tine your skills through more and more technical projects.
+Fortunately, you get to tune your skills through more and more technical projects.

 As we know staying anonymous is the basic requirement of a ghostwriter.
 It is equally hard to get testimonials.
 This is mainly because people hesitate to admit they’re a ghostwriter due to obvious reasons and client’s requirements, company’s policies, etc.

 However, there are some cases where someone will grant you credit and a testimonial.
 Hence, it is better to ask for a credit with a discount or a testimonial every time you work for someone.

 The writer needs to accept the fact that being a ghostwriter means no compromise on the submission date and time regardless of the reason.
 This keeps the writer glued to his desktop without much alterations in his schedule.

 However, through strict deadlines, you benefit by refining your time management skills and work ethic and deliver work on time with no delays.
 This also helps the writers to acquire more clients quickly, build their credibility, and improve the efficiency of their work too.